Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

     *   Low-value items with high return volumes, such as **"Staples"** (approx. $15.6K), also accumulate a significant financial impact.

 **Key Data Story:**
 While the company's overall average return rate is at an acceptable level **(2.3%)**, a deeper analysis reveals strategic areas of concern.
-The monthly return trend shows **volatility with peaks typically occurring at year-ends**, suggesting operational pressure post-holiday shopping seasons.
-Category-wise, **"Furniture" and "Technology" exhibit higher return rates than "Office Supplies"**.
-Notably, while "Technology" boasts high profitability to somewhat offset this risk (indicated by its large bubble size in the "Category Risk-Reward Matrix"), "Furniture" is more vulnerable due to its lower profit efficiency despite a similar return risk.
+The quarterly return trend **("Quarterly Return Rate Trend")** shows **clear volatility, with peaks typically occurring in Q2 and Q4 of several years**, suggesting seasonal factors or post-purchase cycles that need management.
+Category-wise, **"Furniture" and "Technology" exhibit higher return rates (around 5.8-6.0% on the Scatter Plot) than "Office Supplies" (around 5.0%)**.
+Notably, while "Technology" boasts high profitability (indicated by its large bubble size in the "Category Risk-Reward Matrix") to somewhat offset this risk, "Furniture" is more vulnerable due to its lower profit efficiency despite a similar return risk.
 A crucial finding is that the **financial impact of returns stems not only from high-value items but also from low-value items returned in large volumes, such as "Staples"**.
 This underscores the importance of managing return risks broadly to protect profitability and optimize operations.

 ---